Phoenix's Water Supply is in Great Shape

 Phoenix has had an ample water supply for many years, but we encourage our users to conserve water every day.

-- Our city does not depend upon the rainfall for its water.
-For more than a century, the city developed multiple water sources resulting in a diversified water portfolio.
+Our city does not depend upon the rainfall for its water.
+Over the period of more than a century, the city has developed multiple water sources resulting in a diversified water portfolio.

-- Our water conservation efforts include efficient use of reclaimed water for non-potable use, extensive groundwater management and aggressive leak detection.
+Our water conservation efforts include efficient use of reclaimed water for non-potable purposes, extensive groundwater management and aggressive leak detection and repair programs.
 All of these efforts have helped extend our available water supplies.

 Water conservation is promoted as a lifestyle in Phoenix and we encourage customers to think about water every time they use it.